mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 **Amir:** [00:26:21] Yeah.
 I mean, honestly, like we don't have like final approval.
-We actually don't really have a lot of like hierarchy inside this, but I mean, for instance, like something that's like very critical for us is kind of like code reviews are also just like, you know, design review is getting input from, from others is kind of like the alpha and beta testing.
+We actually don't really have a lot of like hierarchy inside this, but I mean, for instance, like something that's like very critical for us is kind of like code reviews are also just like, you know, design reviews getting input from, from others is kind of like the alpha and beta testing.
 You know, so, so, so before, like something gets out, like it will get like a lot, a lot of eyes on it and a lot more like the feedback will be given to a specific thing.
-So usually, you know, like when we are ready to release something, like it's usually rock solid and it has been like true.
+So usually, you know, like when we are ready to release something, like it's usually very rock solid and it has been like true.
 A lot of like, like a review, right.
 Testing periods.
 Yeah.
-**Michaela:** [00:27:06] And so can I imagine that, for example, for the code reviews, you would have like a squad and under squad, there is one developer or maybe two developers, but they are getting code reviews from other squats, or is that always within the same squad?
+**Michaela:** [00:27:06] And so can I imagine that, for example, for the code reviews, you would have like a squad and under squad, there is one developer or maybe two developers, but they are getting code reviews from other squats, or is that always within the same squat?
 How do you, how do you do that?
 **Amir:** [00:27:21] Yeah, so, so basically they will get like reviews from the team.
 So for instance, like if I'm an iOS engineer and I do like boards, Then like boards get reviewed by, you know, somebody else inside the iOS team.
-And maybe it would be like multiple people, like over a time period.
+And maybe it would be like multiple people, like over a time span.
 And so that's how we do it.
-I think like the beauty of this is kind of like that you have a lot of calibration and you also have like a lot of insights input coming from other people that are maybe not fully into like the, the problem space that you're solving.
+I think like the beauty of this is kind of like that you have a lot of collaboration and you also have like a lot of insights input coming from other people that are maybe not fully into like the, the problem space that you're solving.
 And it also means that a lot of more people who actually know the code base better.
 Yeah.
-So, you know, I know our approach could be that you kind of have like just internal reviews inside spots, but then you can just like, have, you know, a very constrained, like maybe two people or whatever that can actually understand something.
+So, you know, I know our approach could be that you kind of have like just internal reviews inside squats, but then you can just like, have, you know, a very constrained, like maybe two people or whatever that can actually understand something.
 Yeah.
 **Michaela:** [00:28:17] So when I look at your company culture and how you communicate it and the values that are setting, I wonder what about, for example, career letters?
 How do you see them?
-Do you have like titles to do is, and if you have titles, what are, you know, how, how would you, how do you advance your career?
-Is there a concept like that, that you're, you know, getting more responsibility in promotions and how does that work had to do list.
+Do you have like titles at ToDoist, and if you have titles, what are, you know, how, how would you, how do you advance your career?
+Is there a concept like that, that you're, you know, getting more responsibility in promotions and how does that work at ToDoist.
 **Amir:** [00:28:46] Oh, you know, you touch a very, like a very present topic.
-Like this is something that'd be a booking on right now.
-And honestly, like we have booked on this for like almost two years.
+Like this is something that we're working on right now.
+And honestly, like we have worked on this for like almost two years.
 And the problem for us is like, we don't really want to add regular career paths.
 Like we are 80 people right now.
 And it just like, feels very wrong to do like the regular, like things that most companies do, because I think it kind of creates like this higher